-Refinancing a bridging loan is when a borrower takes out another loan to replace an existing finance facility.
+Refinance bridging loans are loans taken out by the borrower to replace an existing finance facility.
 This can be with the same lender, or a different lender.

-Refinancing using another bridging loan is often referred to as a re-bridge and borrowers may need to do this for several reasons.
-Generally, a re-bridge is needed when a client’s exit strategy has fallen through.
+Refinancing using another bridging loan is often referred to as a re-bridging loan and borrowers may need to do this for several reasons.
+Generally, a refinance bridging loan is needed when a client’s exit strategy has fallen through.
 They apply for a new bridging loan so they can pay off their current lender.
 This provides enough time to arrange a new exit strategy, should your initial strategy have fallen through.
 This could be to:

 - Arrange traditional long-term finance